-County assistance: The Board of Supervisors unanimously voted to approve \$2 million in Measure K funds to the San Mateo County Immigrant Relief Fund to provide financial assistance to residents of San Mateo County who have been economically impacted by COVID-19, and who are ineligible for federal financial assistance programs because of their immigration status.
+The Board of Supervisors unanimously voted to approve \$2 million in Measure K funds to the San Mateo County Immigrant Relief Fund to provide financial assistance to residents of San Mateo County who have been economically impacted by COVID-19, and who are ineligible for federal financial assistance programs because of their immigration status.
 The Board will also be meeting and reassessing within the month to evaluate if additional Measure K funds could and should be added to this relief fund.
 The County will be partnering with Legal Aid Society and Mission Asset Fund to distribute the funds throughout San Mateo County.
-For more information on eligibility requirements and to apply, visit the Mission Asset Fund website.
+For more information on eligibility requirements and to apply, visit missionassetfund.org/immigrantfamilies-grant-sm.